oracle/macaron/docs/source/pages/tutorials/provenance.rst

     * npm artifacts using features provided by `npm <https://npmjs.com/>`_
     * PyPI artifacts using features provided by `Open Source Insights <https://deps.dev/>`_
     * Artifacts that have published attestations to, or released as assets to `GitHub <https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#list-attestations>`_
-    * Attestation provided by the user to Macaron via the CLI

 This tutorial uses example packages to demonstrate these discovery methods: The `semver <https://www.npmjs.com/package/semver>`_ npm package, the `toga <https://pypi.org/pypi/toga>`_ PyPI package, and the `urllib3 <https://pypi.org/project/urllib3>`_ PyPI package.